ChenchenKang/chenchenkang.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 My name is Chenchen Kang (康琛琛).
 I am an Assistant Professor in the Department of Agricultural Science and Engineering at Tennessee State University, based at the Otis L. Floyd Nursery Research Center in McMinnville, Tennessee.
 My research focuses on advancing agricultural automation and digital technologies to support specialty crop production.
+Prior to joining TSU, I was a postdoctoral scholar in Agricultural and Biological Engineering at Penn State University, working with [Long He](https://abe.psu.edu/directory/luh378).
+I earned my Ph.D. from Washington State University in 2023 under the supervision of [Qin Zhang](https://bsyse.wsu.edu/people/faculty/zhang/) and [Manoj Karkee](https://cals.cornell.edu/people/manoj-karkee), and my M.S. and B.S. in Agricultural Engineering from China Agricultural University.

 **Research Interests**